charlesmallah/professional-projects/README.md

 ### Augmented Reality Tutorials

 I took over the lead of a research and development project to build an animation tool that took After Effects animations and portray them onto the face using the in house face-tracking technology.
 This tool was to be available in web browsers.
 I created a solution to real-time convert the adobe data into a format that would be applied to a mesh-warping mechanism to put the effects on the face.
+This was a c++ project, with NodeJS and Emscripten layers to make the project run on the web.

 ![Results of various models](image/hol_ar_tut1.png)